-- Rule 4-1 EQUIPMENT AND ACCESSORIES - No hard material should be worn on face covering.
+- Rule 4-1 EQUIPMENT AND ACCESSORIES

+- No hard material should be worn on face covering.

 - Gloves are permissible.

 - Rule 4-2 LEGAL UNIFORM

 - Long sleeves are permissible.
 (4-1-1)

 - Long pants are permissible.
 (4-1-1)

 - Under garments are permissible but must be of a similar length for the individual and a solid like color for team.
 (4-1-1d)

 - Rule 5-3 OFFICIALS UNIFORM AND EQUIPMENT

 - By state association adoption, long-sleeved shirt/jackets are permissible.
 (5-1-3)

 (Waiver of the NFHS Rule)

-- Electronic whistles are permissible (supplies are limited).

-- Choose a whistle whose tone will carry outside.

-- Fox 40 Mini -

-- Fox 40 Unisex Electronic 3 tone

-- Ergo-Guard (3 tone) orange

-- Windsor (3 tone) grey

-- Check the market for other choices

-- o Gloves are permissible.
+- Gloves are permissible.

-- Bring personal hand sanitizer.
-Wash hands frequently - Do not share equipment. - Consider using electronic whistle. - Do not shake hands and maintain social distancing guidelines during pre and post-game ceremonies.
+- Officials are responsible for game management, which does not include monitoring activities on the sidelines, such as social distancing, face coverings, hand washing, symptoms of illnesses and other such issues.
+This monitoring obligation remains with the responsible parties. - Bring personal hand sanitizer.
+Wash hands frequently - Do not share equipment. - Electronic whistles are permissible. - Do not shake hands and maintain social distancing guidelines during pre and post-game ceremonies.